 - Transparency: If you or someone in your family has a known exposure, symptoms of COVID, or a suspected/positive case, you must inform us at the school.
 We commit to informing you if there are exposures on campus.

 For Health and Safety Guidelines, Division-Specific Information, a Remote Learning Program Overview, and Frequently Asked Questions, click the appropriate link below.

-The students who will be on campus will be grouped in small cohorts (of no more than 12 students) with a limited number of teachers.
-This is a model that we piloted successfully during six weeks of summer camp, without incident.
+The students who will be on campus will be grouped in small cohorts (of no more than 15 students) with a limited number of teachers.
 For the specifics of what this will look like for your child’s specific grade (including hours), please visit the division-specific reopening pages.